 I remember a customer from very early on in my 3.5-year career working in the build your own PC department at Micro Center who insisted that he had to have an AMD video card because his computer has an AMD CPU.
 When I explained to him that this was inaccurate, he told me another sales associate had said otherwise.
 “He was wrong,” I said flatly.
 It went on like this for some time until I told him that it really didn’t matter to me whether he bought an AMD video card or an Nvidia video card and it was true: I couldn’t possibly have cared less.
 I remember it clearly because it was one of countless interactions to come in which the customer would question my expertise, which always came as a slap in the face because I prided myself as a guru.
 When I went home for the day, I sat down and researched computer components.
 I lived it and I breathed it.
 I ate it for breakfast, lunch, and dinner.

 Actually, if we adhere to the rule of eighths, the output impedance of the A20 is overkill even for the 600 Ω Beyerdynamic T1.
 The rule of eighths would put the ideal output impedance at 75 Ω for that headphone or 31.25 Ω for my DT 1990 Pro; that said, now that I saw there might be something to matching the brand of the amp with the brand of the headphone, I decided to give Beyerdynamic the benefit of a doubt.
-Presumably, their electrical engineers know more than I do about this topic, so I went ahead and pulled the trigger on an A20, skipping the much pricier A2 that only seems to add useless features like a remote control and a built-in headphone stand.
+Presumably, their electrical engineers know more than I do about this topic, so I went ahead and pulled the trigger on an A20, skipping the much pricier A2 that only seems to betray the glorious simplicity of the A20 by adding unnecessary features.

 The A20 can be had for $300 if you get a good deal or, if you’re smarter than me, you can often get bundle deals through Beach Camera on Amazon with various Beyerdynamic headphones that make the A20 either $100 or free.
 I seem to recall that being an option when I got my DT 1990 Pro and I didn’t want to spend the extra $100 because I’m an idiot.